charlottekyng/usb-modules-v2/README.md

 “interrogation” and “interrogation_absent” in FILTER indicate mutations that were not called in the given sample but were found to be supported by some sequencing reads (i.e. “interrogation”), or found not to be supported by any read (i.e. “interrogation_absent”), respectively.
-These additional ‘interrogated’ mutations have been included 1) to ensure we don't falsely claim a mutation is not present in a particular tumor sample because of low sequencing depth and/or low VAF (false negative) and 2) to aid clonal evolution analyses (e.g. PyClone wants counts for all mutations in all samples regardless whether the mutations are in a sample or now).
+These additional ‘interrogated’ mutations have been included 1) to ensure we don't falsely claim a mutation is not present in a particular tumor sample because of low sequencing depth and/or low but non-zero VAF (false negative) and 2) to aid clonal evolution analyses (e.g. PyClone wants counts for all mutations in all samples regardless whether the mutations are in a sample or now).
 This "interrogation" step is performed per-row in the sample_sets.txt, regardless whether the tumors are clonally related or not, and should be considered meaningless for tumors that were not clonally related.